BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 This is the displayed prize pool as soon as the game is turned on.
 It helps you show a non-zero prize pool in order to make the game attractive to the first few entrants.

-Once the actual prize pool exceeds the Estimated Prize Pool, then the actual prize pool will be displayed and the text "Estimated Prize Pool" will change to "Guaranteed Prize Pool"
+Once the actual prize pool exceeds the Estimated Prize Pool or the Estimated no. of Players is reached, then the actual prize pool will be displayed and the text "Estimated Prize Pool" will change to "Guaranteed Prize Pool"

 ### Prize Pool Seed